pairinteraction/pairinteraction/docs/contribute/getting_started.rst

     pre-commit install

 This automatically formats your code and conducts style checks before each commit.
-For manual checks at any time,
+On Windows, you might want to set `$env:SKIP = "clang-format"` to avoid calling clang-format which is difficult to install under Windows.
+For manual checks at any time, execute:
-execute:

 .. code-block:: bash